opentorah/opentorah/README.md

 Besides, relying on Gradle in this respect means putting every cohesive package in a separate module, which seems excessive.

-As a result, I currently use the fewest number of modules approach: code is separated in a module only if it needs to be deployed separately, as a website (docs), or a service (collector, texts).
+As a result, I currently use the fewest number of modules approach: code is separated in a module only if it needs to be deployed separately, as a website (docs), or a service (texts).

 If users that need just the calendar code appear, I'll think about splitting that ;)